-Kate works in the Aerosol research group, which uses the FAAM BAe146 research aircraft to study aerosols and their interaction with radiation, clouds and chemistry.
+Kate develops aircraft scientific instrumentation and uses observations from the FAAM BAe146 research aircraft to study aerosols and their interaction with radiation, clouds and chemistry

 Kate is a senior scientist using observations from the FAAM research aircraft to understand the impact of aerosols on atmospheric radiation.
 In situ and remote sensing measurements made from the aircraft are compared to radiative transfer models to assess the model's performance and achieve an improved understanding of aerosols and their radiative impacts.

 Kate graduated from St Andrews University in 1998 with a degree in Chemistry.
-From there, she went to Selwyn College, Cambridge to study for a PhD in Atmospheric Chemistry.
+From there, she moved to Cambridge to study for a PhD in Atmospheric Chemistry.
 Her project was to build and use a novel dew/frost-point hygrometer intended for tropospheric and lower stratospheric measurements of water vapour from a balloon borne platform.

 Subsequently, Kate joined the Met Office to train as a weather forecaster in 2003.